How to Make the Most of Lessons with a Private Tennis or Pickleball Coach

 If you’re looking to be the next Serena Williams, you’re probably going to need a little help getting there.

 A private lesson with a coach is great because they’re educators as well as skilled players.
-Educators need to have certain skills, such as mentoring and lesson planning.
+Educators need to have certain skills, including empathy, mentoring, and lesson planning.

 They’ll be well equipped to demonstrate moves in an understandable way and create engaging exercises through lesson plans.